Brighton Travel Guide

 Brighton is a seaside resort town on the southern coast of England that’s extremely popular in the summer time with Brits (who rarely ever get to see the sun)!
 Brighton sees a lot of parties, festivals, and families during the summer.
 If you are coming in the off season, you won’t find much to do.
-This is a summer time city.
+This is a summer time city but this travel guide can help you fill your days on or off season.
+Keep in mind prices rise substantially in the summer!

 Hostel prices – Hostels cost about $15-20 USD for a dorm room, and start at $30 USD for a private.